dima42866-lang/aif-master/README_ENG.md

 The starting point of the project: Architect Linux installer

-This script is a full-featured installation of the ArchLinux system in pseudographic mode, using the dialog package.
+This script is a installation of the ArchLinux system in pseudographic mode, using the dialog package.
 The script can be used with any archlunux distribution.
 This wizard supports UEFI installation mode when you start the ArchLinux system in UEFI mode.

 How to use this wizard?